Data Centers in San Francisco

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market features excellent carrier density, with access to over 25 providers as of September 2025.
-Numerous carrier-neutral facilities provide competitive options for interconnection and transit.
+Carrier Density & Carrier Neutrality: The market features excellent carrier diversity, with over 25 unique network providers available as of September 2025.
+This density ensures competitive pricing and resilient connectivity options from numerous carrier-neutral facilities.

-Bare Metal: Bare metal server options are readily available from multiple providers in the Bay Area, meeting demands for high-performance, single-tenant computing.
-Providers like Hivelocity and phoenixNAP offer dedicated servers in the region.
+Bare Metal: Bare metal server options are widely available from multiple providers.
+Companies like Hivelocity and phoenixNAP offer dedicated server solutions for workloads requiring maximum performance and control.

 Power Analysis